ZoMiGo/diyBMSv4ESP32/README.md

 Hardware for this code is in a seperate repository, and consists of a controller (you need 1 of these) and modules (one per series cell in your battery)

 https://github.com/stuartpittaway/diyBMSv4

+Here are the new functions described in detail:

+1. initializeBMSIDs()
+Purpose:
+Assigns unique IDs to all BMS modules during system initialization.
+It ensures that each module has a valid and distinct ID.

+Functionality:

+Iterates through all modules (default: 10 modules).
+Checks the stored ID in the EEPROM for each module.
+If an ID is missing (set to 0) or invalid (greater than 100), a new ID is assigned.
+Newly assigned IDs are incremented sequentially starting from 1 (lastID).
+Updates the EEPROM with the new IDs and ensures the changes are committed.
+Example Behavior:

+Module 1 has no ID stored (value = 0).
+Assigns ID 1.
+Module 2 has ID 55.
+Keeps it as-is.
+Module 3 has an invalid ID (255).
+Assigns ID 2.
+2. assignMaster()
+Purpose:
+Identifies and assigns the master BMS module based on the lowest module ID.

+Functionality:

+Reads all stored IDs from the EEPROM.
+Determines the module with the smallest ID.
+Logs the ID of the master module.
+Use Case:

+The master module acts as the coordinator and manages communication with other BMS modules and external systems like the Victron Cerbo GX.
+3. checkDuplicateIDs()
+Purpose:
+Detects and resolves duplicate IDs among BMS modules to ensure unique identification.

+Functionality:

+Compares the stored IDs of all modules.
+If a duplicate ID is detected:
+Assigns a new unique ID to the conflicting module using lastID.
+Updates the EEPROM with the new ID and commits the changes.
+Logs a warning whenever a duplicate ID is corrected.
+Example Behavior:

+Module 1 and Module 3 both have ID 5.
+Module 3 is reassigned a new ID, e.g., 11.
+4. setupCANCommunication()
+Purpose:
+Initializes the CAN communication system for data exchange between BMS modules and the master module.

+Functionality:

+Configures the CAN driver with default settings:
+GPIO pins for CAN RX and TX.
+Bit rate set to 125 Kbps.
+Accepts all incoming messages (no filters applied).
+Starts the CAN driver.
+Use Case:

+Sets up the CAN bus to facilitate communication between BMS modules and external systems like Victron Cerbo GX.
+5. processIncomingCANMessages()
+Purpose:
+Processes incoming CAN messages received by the system.

+Functionality:

+Listens for messages on the CAN bus.
+Logs the details of each received message:
+Message ID.
+Data length.
+Can be expanded to handle specific message types or respond to requests.
+Example Behavior:

+Receives a message with ID 0x100 and length 8.
+Logs the information.
+Summary of the New Features
+Automatic ID Assignment:

+Ensures all modules have unique and valid IDs.
+Master-Slave Architecture:

+Assigns a master module based on the smallest ID.
+Duplicate ID Resolution:

+Detects and resolves conflicting IDs automatically.
+CAN Communication Setup:

+Configures the CAN bus for seamless communication between modules.
+CAN Message Processing:

+Handles incoming CAN messages, enabling integration with external systems like Victron devices.
+These features collectively enhance the robustness and functionality of the BMS system, ensuring reliable operation and efficient communication in a multi-module environment.